 Thalia lived in a small house on the outskirts of the city.
 She shared with three other girls her age, Lizzie, her best friend from high school, Amber, Liz’s former volleyball teammate, and January, a sweet girl with a weird name.

-“Oh, and Jan’s staying over at Jet’s tonight.”
+“Oh, and Jen’s staying over at Jet’s tonight.”
 The taller girl added.

 “Anyway, how was your day, Liz?
 Anything new during the classes?”
 The shorter of them asked, shoving her jacket over the chair.
 She knelt down next to the washing machine hidden under the kitchen counter and started emptying her sports bag.

-The residence was rather old and tiny; two bedrooms, kitchen and living room in one, and one bathroom.
+The residence was rather old and tiny; two bedrooms, a kitchenette in a living room, and one bathroom.
 Well, a students’ accommodation and nothing more.
-Except for the fact that Thalia wasn’t actually a student.
+Except for the fact that Thalia wasn’t actually a student anymore.
 But the other girls were.

 “Nothing interesting, really.
 Have you ever seen a brain, tho?
-Coz I did.”
+Coz I have.”
 The blonde chuckled.

 “I’m quite glad I didn’t.
-But I guess I’m not hungry anymore.”
+But I guess I’m not hungry, thanks to you.”
 She just sighed.

 “Anything unusual for you, anyway?”
 She deflected the question towards the shorter girl.